Medicare plans can keep you healthy with a fitness benefit

 My grandma went through a big life change last year.
 To cope, she decided to start taking better care of herself and now takes a daily walk around her neighborhood.
 She’s in really good shape, has lost weight and is learning a lot about healthy eating.
 She’s proof you can be physically fit at any age.

-One way to focus on being active and healthy is to check if your Medicare plan has a fitness benefit.
+One way to focus on being active and healthy is to check if your Medicare plan (including dual eligible Medicare and Medicaid plans) has a fitness benefit.

 How a fitness benefit works